Ethan-Childs/AI-Powered-Dashboard/README.md

 streamlit run demo.py

-Open the provided local URL in your browser (usually http://localhost:8501).

-Upload a CSV file, select a target column, and start training models.
+Then upload a CSV file, select a target column, and start training models.